-First-time borrowers at Montgomery College must complete an entrance interview on-line and submit a Direct Loan Information Form.
-You can electronically complete an entrance interview at the Federal Student Aid website-visit www.studentaid.gov and under the "Loans and Grants" tab select Complete Entrance Loan Counseling and then log in using your FSA ID.
+First-time borrowers at Montgomery College must complete an entrance interview on-line and complete a Master Promissory Note (MPN).
+You can electronically complete an entrance interview and MPN at the Federal Student Aid website-visit www.studentaid.gov.
+Log in using your FSA ID and then click on the "Loans and Grants" tab.
+Next, select Complete Entrance Loan Counseling.
+Then complete the MPN.